-- Tick Yes at the top of the page and tick any other boxes on this page that apply to your child.
-Give details in the main box if, in connection with moving about indoors: - your child takes longer than other children of the same age, or it causes them pain, discomfort or distress - you have to provide more help, or help of a different kind, than for other children of the same age - your child has to be watched over more closely than other children of the same age - if your child needs more prompting or reminding than other children of the same age.
+Your child takes longer than other children of the same age, or it causes them pain, discomfort or distress

+- You have to provide more help, or help of a different kind, than for other children of the same age - Your child has to be watched over more closely than other children of the same age - If your child needs more prompting or reminding than other children of the same age.

-Only tick No if your child does not have any difficulty with these activities compared to other children of the same age, and you have read the examples on the form and in the box below and decide that none of them apply.
+Only tick No if your child does not have any difficulty with these activities compared to other children of the same age, and you have read the examples on the form and decide that none of them apply.

-If you want to tell us why you have ticked the boxes, how their needs vary or anything else you think we should know about, use the box below.
+If you want to explain why they need help, how their needs vary or anything you think the DWP should know, write in the box at question 72.

-Step 1 Say what problems your child has, giving specific examples if you can.
+Step 1: Say what problems your child has, giving specific examples if you can.